vcvos52/IHTF/README.md

 The proof of concept will contain a simplified version of the app and will allow for logging in and out, creating donating and receiving requests, and a rudimentary matching algorithm.

 ## MVP
-The MPV will contain a working version of the app and will allow most features to be present, with the exception of notifications, csurf security, user 'donated meals' counter, customized hours of operation (per different dining hall), and thorough testing.
+The MPV will contain a working version of the app and will allow most features to be present, with the exception of notifications, user 'donated meals' counter, customized hours of operation (per different dining hall), and thorough testing.

 The implementation goals for the MVP, as discussed in the meeting, were:
 ○  Delete fulfilled requests: Completed
 ○  Cancel requests and meals: Completed
 ○  URL catching: Completed
-○  Matching algorithm - important to get a basic matching: Completed ○  Make it secure (escaping, and DOMPurify(), no csurf yet): Completed ○  Sessions: Completed
+○  Matching algorithm - important to get a basic matching: Completed ○  Make it secure (escaping, no thorough csrf yet): Completed ○  Sessions: Completed
-○  OpenID Connect → WIP
+○  OpenID Connect: Completed

 Bugs fix:
 ○  Matching to multiple requests: Completed
-○  Hours in ‘Upcoming Meals’ are off by timezone: Completed ○  Datetime in database instead of string: WIP
+○  Hours in ‘Upcoming Meals’ are off by timezone: Completed ○  Alice name not appearing in Upcoming meals: Completed ○  Self Matching: Completed

-○  Alice name not appearing in Upcoming meals: Completed
+OpenID Connect: provides security against CSRF and XSRF because of request parameter 'state' passed into token request.
+See 2.1.1.1 in https://openid.net/specs/openid-connect-basic-1_0.html

 ## File ownership
-Models/ -> mostly Husayn, some addition Giulio routes/ -> mostly Vince, some addition Giulio test/ -> Vince src/ -> Kostas and Giulio (equally) server.js, database.js, app.js -> all
+Models/ -> mostly Husayn, some addition Giulio routes/ -> mostly Vince, some additions by Giulio and Kostas for OpenID Connect test/ -> Vince src/ -> Kostas and Giulio (equally) server.js, database.js, app.js -> all